Quality 4.0 and Digital Transformation

 The fourth industrial revolution is characterized by intelligence: smart, hyperconnected agents deployed in environments where humans and machines cooperate to achieved shared goals — and using data to generate value.
-Quality 4.0 is the name we give to the pursuit of performance excellence in the midst of technological progress, which are sometimes referred to as digital transformation.
+Quality 4.0 is the name we give to the pursuit of performance excellence in the midst of this theme of technological progress, which is sometimes referred to as digital transformation.

 The characteristics of Quality 4.0 were first described in the 2015 American Society for Quality (ASQ) Future of Quality Report.
 This study aimed to uncover the key issues related to quality that could be expected to evolve over the next 5 to 10 years.
 In general, the analysts expected that the new reality would focus not so much on individual interests, but on the health and viability of the entire industrial ecosystem.

 Some of the insights from the 2015 ASQ Future of Quality Report were: